 After application, you will:

-The SUNY Empire EOP will place a great deal of emphasis on the human element of the process.
-In addition to the essay, the interview provides a more complete picture of potential students and will further inform our admission decisions.
-Staff who conduct the interviews will be skilled in evaluating the following qualities as indicators for potential student success:
+The finalist interview provides a more complete picture of you as a student and will inform our admission decisions.
+Our staff will conduct the interviews and evaluate the following as indicators for your potential student success:

-- Recognition of strengths and weaknesses in relationship to academics
+- Recognition of your academic strengths and weaknesses

 - Awareness of financial and academic commitment